MicrosoftDocs/visualstudio-docs/mac/docker-quickstart.md

 ---
-title: Getting Started with Docker in Visual Studio for Mac
+title: Get Started with Docker in Visual Studio for Mac
 description: Learn how to add Docker to your projects in Visual Studio for Mac
 author: bytesguy
 ms.author: adhartle
-ms.date: 4/29/2019
+ms.date: 06/17/2019
 ---

-# Getting Started with Docker in Visual Studio for Mac
+# Get Started with Docker in Visual Studio for Mac

 With Visual Studio for Mac, you can easily build, debug, and run containerized ASP.NET Core apps and publish them to Azure.